-- Only 5% of 2016 Indiana graduates expressed an interest in pursuing education as a major or career. - The largest group of students, 20%, selected Health Sciences and Technologies. - 14% of Indiana students listed "Undecided" as their planned educational major-just slightly higher than the national average of 13%.
-This is a great opportunity to expose students to the ACT Interest Inventory at an earlier age with ACT Profile and PreACTTM, allowing students starting at age 13 to see the connection between their personal characteristics and potential majors/careers. - Aspirations matter.
-Students who aspire to a higher level of postsecondary education achieve higher ACT Composite scores: - 16.7% of graduates aspiring to a graduate degree earned an average Composite score of 24.4, which is 1.1 points higher than the state average of 22.3. - ~ 50.3% of graduates aspiring to a bachelor's degree earn an average Composite score of 21.4.
+- The most dominant career interest for Kentucky students is Health Sciences and Technologies, meaning that Kentucky STEM initiatives are working to generate student interest. - Only 5% of students wish to enter the educational field. - 10% of Kentucky students listed "Undecided" as their planned educational major-lower than the national average of 13%.
+This is a great opportunity to expose students to the ACT Interest Inventory at an earlier age with ACT Profile and PreACTTM, allowing students starting at age 13 to see the connection between their personal characteristics and potential majors/ careers. - Aspirations matter: - ~ 73.4% state that they wish to receive a bachelor's degree, graduate degree, or professional level degree. - Students who aspire to a higher level of postsecondary education achieve higher ACT Composite scores: - 10.9% of graduates aspiring to a graduate degree earn an average Composite score of 23.3, which is 3.3 points higher than the state average of 20.0. - 43.5% of graduates aspiring to a bachelor's degree earn an average Composite score of 20.0.